FAQs - Bins and recycling

-Everything that used to go into your recycling boxes; Glass bottles and jars, cans and tins, plastic bottles, yoghurt pots, food trays, ice cream tubs, margarine tubs and carrier bags.
+Glass bottles and jars, cans and tins, plastic bottles, yoghurt pots, food trays, ice cream tubs, margarine tubs and carrier bags.
 Tetrapak food and drink cartons.
 Paper and card.
 Plastic and metal caps and tops.
+Read more >

 I have too much recycling for my bin, what should I do?